Abrish-b/alx-higher_level_programming/README.md

-This is for low level programming
+This is for higher level programming

+python
+SQL
+JavaScript(Node)